garrandall/popular-music-data/tracks/ooh-child-dino.md

 Some day when the world
 Is much brighter

-Ooh, child
+Oh child
 Things are gonna be easier
-Ooh, child
+Oh child
 Things'll be brighter

-Ooh, child
+Oh child
 Things are gonna be easier
-Ooh, child
+Oh child
 Things'll be brighter

 Some day, yeah